jaamestaay/M2R-Group-29/README.md

 - Why Neural CDEs may be advantageous compared to other formulations for problems
 - Natural cubic splines for continuous path $X_t$

-6.2 solving Neural CDEs
+6.2 Solving Neural CDEs
 - Optimise-then-discretise: Adjoint Equation for CDE (proof)
 - log ODE Method (no proof, just statement)
 - State it for completeness
 - Mention that it can be cleverly avoided provided that we choose a continuously differentiable control path

-6.3 applications
+6.3 Applications

-time series(part of it might be a rough sketch of pseudocode/algorithm)
+- Time Series (Part of it might be a rough sketch of pseudocode/algorithm)

 ## Current Work